tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/CONTRIBUTING.md

 3. Translate the texts and save.
 Use a Markdown editor and it is important to preserve all formatting.
 A good start is to translate using Google and then refine the translation.
 4. Add the translated files to your local repository.

-#### Adding the new language to the app
-There are two main ways to add your translation to the app:
-- Create a *pull-request* using Git.
-This is the preferred way, so use it if you are familiar with it.
-- Send translated files in a ZIP-file.

 #### Resource files
 Resource files are XML-files with shorter texts or single words.
 They are located in three places: